-The Audit Committee reviews with management and the auditor the Corporation's annual and interim consolidated financial statements, Management's Discussion and Analysis, Annual Information Form and other matters relating to the Corporation's financial disclosure.
+The Audit Committee reviews with management and the external auditor the Corporation's annual and interim consolidated financial statements, Management's Discussion and Analysis, Annual Information Form and other matters relating to the Corporation's financial disclosure.
 The Audit Committee also assesses and evaluates the integrity of the Corporation's internal controls over financial reporting and information systems.
 In addition, the Audit Committee is responsible for:

-- · recommending the appointment of the auditor; - reviewing and approving the annual audit plan for the auditor; - reviewing the independence of the auditor; - considering and evaluating with management the design and effectiveness of internal controls over financial reporting and financial disclosure controls and reviewing any proposed corrective actions; - overseeing procedures for the receipt, retention and follow-up of complaints regarding the Corporation's accounting, internal controls and auditing matters and for the confidential anonymous submission by employees of concerns regarding such matters; - · reviewing and approving internal audit's annual plan and receiving regular reports thereon; - reviewing and approving the audit fees paid to the auditor and pre-approval of non-audit related fees to the auditor; - assessing the performance of the Corporation's internal audit function; - reviewing significant related party transactions not dealt with by a special committee of independent directors of the Board; and - reviewing the Corporation's ESG disclosures and the adequacy and effectiveness of controls relating to such disclosure.
+- · recommending the appointment of the external auditor; - reviewing and approving the annual audit plan for the external auditor; - reviewing the independence of the external auditor; - considering and evaluating with management the design and effectiveness of internal controls over financial reporting and financial disclosure controls and reviewing any proposed corrective actions; - overseeing procedures for the receipt, retention and follow-up of complaints regarding the Corporation's accounting, internal controls and auditing matters and for the confidential anonymous submission by employees of concerns regarding such matters; - · reviewing and approving internal audit's annual plan and receiving regular reports thereon; - · reviewing and approving the audit fees paid to the external auditor and pre-approval of non-audit related fees to the external auditor; - assessing the performance of the Corporation's internal audit function; - · reviewing significant related party transactions not dealt with by a special committee of independent directors of the Board; and - · reviewing the Corporation's ESG disclosures and the adequacy and effectiveness of controls relating to such disclosure.

 The Audit Committee, whose current members are Christie J.B.
-Clark (Chair), Scott B. Bonham, Daniel Debow, Janice Fukakusa and M. Marianne Harris, had six meetings in 2021.
-Further information relating to the Audit Committee's accomplishments in 2021 is set out in the "Audit Committee Report to Shareholders" on pages 19 to 20.
+Clark (Chair), Scott B. Bonham, Shelley G. Broader, Janice Fukakusa and M. Marianne Harris, had five meetings in 2022.
+Further information relating to the Audit Committee's accomplishments in 2022 is set out in the "Audit Committee Report to Shareholders" on pages 19 to 21.